 Attempts to commit acts prohibited by the Student Code of Conduct or encouraging others to commit acts prohibited by the Student Code of Conduct may be addressed to the same extent as completed violations.
 A student may be found complicit if he or she is aware of a violation of the Student Code of Conduct and has the ability to report the violation, but fails to do so or fails to remove oneself from reasonable proximity of the violation.

 Computing and Cyber Harassment

-Using information and communication technologies as means of intimidation, harassment, or unwarranted interruption.
-This includes, but is not limited to, email, social networking sites, the Internet, cellular phones and video recorders.
+Using information and communication technologies as means of intimidation, harassment or unwarranted interruption.
+This includes, but is not limited to, email, social media, the Internet, smart phone or tablet applications, cellular phones and video recorders.
 The procurement and/or transmission of videos or photographs of another individual without his or her expressed permission are prohibited.